DorianGrey/ng-webpack-template/README.md

 ```
 yarn start
 ```
-which will fire up a webpack-dev-server using webpack's DLL feature up-front to speed up everything, and provide HMR functionality.
+which will fire up a development server ([webpack-serve](https://github.com/webpack-contrib/webpack-serve)) using webpack's DLL feature up-front to speed up everything, and provide HMR functionality.
 The latter is based on [ngrx/store](https://github.com/ngrx/store).
+The server will be available on `localhost:9987` by default (the URL will be copied to your clipboard as well.
+If you need to access the server via its public ip, just use `yarn start:local` instead.

 For configuring you development environment, check out the [development configuration](https://github.com/DorianGrey/ng-webpack-template/blob/master/docs/dev_configuration.md) docs.

 ### Testing

 #### E2E
 E2E-testing is currently not included in the default setup.
-This might change in the future, but for the moment you will have to setup tools like [protractor](https://github.com/angular/protractor) or [cypress](https://github.com/cypress-io/cypress) on your own
+This might change in the future, but for the moment you will have to setup tools like [protractor](https://github.com/angular/protractor) or [cypress](https://github.com/cypress-io/cypress) on your own.

 #### Unit
 This project uses [jest](https://facebook.github.io/jest/) for unit testing.
 It includes both the test runner and framework.
 If you are not familiar with it yet, just have a look at its [docs](https://facebook.github.io/jest/docs/en/getting-started.html) - should be simple enough.
 Just note that we're using the `BDD` structure variant with `describe`, `beforeAll`, `beforeEach`, `it` etc. which should be quite familiar in case you have used `jasmine` or `mocha` before.